medic/cht-docs/content/en/building/guides/data/users-bulk-load.md

 Add some new rows at the bottom (item 1), enter the new place name in column A (item 2) and paste the UUID in column B (item 3)
 ![open your existing spreadsheet](adding-places-existing-spreadsheet.png)

+## Configuring custom places types

+The third use case mentioned in the [workbook instructions section]({{< relref "#workbook-instructions" >}}) links to a Google Sheets to create user places alongside their account and their contact.
+This works out of the box with the `default` CHT configuration but will require adjustments to be made in the `place.type_VLOOKUP` spreadsheet when dealing with a CHT configuration with custom places types.

 ## Trouble shooting

 ### "Wrong type, this is not a person."